Employer Insights

 The following duties and responsibilities are those that are classified as exempt employees under the administrative duties test:

-• The performance of office or non-manual work directly related to management policies or general business operations of the employee’s employer or the employer’s customers
+• Performing office or non-manual work related to management or general business operations for the employer or the employer’s customers

-• Work must be distinguished from production or sales work and is limited to duties directly related to the running of a business and not merely carrying out day to day affairs
+• Work must be distinguished from production or sales work and is limited to duties directly related to the running of a business and not merely carrying out day-to-day activities

-• The performance of functions in the administration of a school system, or educational establishment or institution, or of a department or subdivision thereof, in work directly related to the academic instruction or training
+• The performance of functions within an administration of a school system, educational establishment, or institution including any departments or subdivisions thereof, in work directly related to the academic instruction or training

-• The employee must perform work as such as an executive's assistant who has management duties; a staff employee, such as an advisory specialist or department head; or as a special assignment employee such as a human resources manager
+• Perform management duties as an advisory specialist, department head; or as a special assignment employee such as a human resources manager

 Professional Duties Test